calaldees/teachingWorkshops/general/bias.md

 ![Cognative Bias Codex](https://upload.wikimedia.org/wikipedia/commons/6/65/Cognitive_bias_codex_en.svg)
 from [designhacks.co](https://designhacks.co/)

+Action point: return to these regularly to prompt your thinking

 Survivorship bias - the ones that survive tell the story and give advice - the ones that don't survive don't

 Logical Fallacies